 This command lists, edits, or removes the DNSSEC signing-state records for the specified zone.
-The status of ongoing DNSSEC operations, such as signing or generating NSEC3 chains, is stored in the zone in the form of DNS resource records of type signing-type. rndc signing -list converts these records into a human-readable form, indicating which keys are currently signing or have finished signing the zone, and which NSEC3 chains are being created or removed.

-rndc signing -clear can remove a single key (specified in the same format that rndc signing -list uses to display it), or all keys.
+The status of ongoing DNSSEC operations, such as signing or generating NSEC3 chains, is stored in the zone in the form of rndc signing -clear can remove a single key (specified in the same format that rndc signing -list uses to display it), or all keys.
 In either case, only completed keys are removed; any record indicating that a key has not yet finished signing the zone is retained.